-Host annual Housing Summit with partners such as Idaho Housing, HUD and USDA Partners Economic Developers Local ED Professionals Realtors Business/Land Developers Elected Officials By 2021, additional Park & Ride lots throughout the region increase shared commutes to and from employment.
-TasksSurvey interest and identify locationsSurvey employers for commuter partnershipsPartner with Idaho Transportation Departments, municipalities, counties, and landowners to develop park and ride spaces to meet the need of workforce commutersPartners Regional Public Transit Providers Major Employers Counties & Municipalities Regional Park & Ride options increase by 25 percent Shared commutes increase by 10 percent By 2022, regional housing advocacy partners will educate the private sector, local governments, potential developers, economic developers, financers and other stakeholders on best practices to increase availability and diversity of available housing stock.
-TasksResearch housing development best practices to include rural housingExecute Housing Roundtables with local governments, developers, financers and stakeholders to share and discuss identified best practices and ability to implement in the region Increased understanding of regional housing weaknesses and possible solutions Participation in regional Housing Roundtables Identification of one community to complete a workforce house project based upon best practices and regional needs
+Partners CEDA Economic Developers Rural ED Professionals Realtors Business/Land Developers Idaho Housing and Finance Association Affected Businesses By 2021, additional Park & Ride lots throughout the region increase shared commutes to and from employment.
+Tasks Stakeholders will survey interest, identify potential park, and ride locations.
+Stakeholders will survey employers for commuter partnerships.
+Stakeholders will partner with Idaho Transportation Departments, municipalities, counties, and landowners to develop park and ride spaces to meet the need of workforce commuters.
+Partners Regional Public Transit Providers Major Employers Counties & Municipalities Regional Park & Ride options increase by 25 percent.
+Shared commutes increase by 10 percent.
+By 2022, regional housing advocacy partners will educate the private sector, local governments, potential developers, economic developers, financers and other stakeholders on best practices to increase availability and diversity of available housing stock.
+Tasks CEDA's REV Up Program will build community knowledge of housing resources and what the community role is in promoting and improving housing availability.
+CEDA and economic partners will execute Housing Roundtables with local governments, developers, financers and stakeholders to share and discuss Increased understanding of regional housing weaknesses and viable solutions.
+Participation in regional Housing Roundtables.
+Identification of one community to complete a workforce house project based upon best practices and regional needs.